“How virtual becomes real” 2017

-Please note that the following exercises on fabrication techniques were meant to teach the students to develop a critical approach towards model making.
+It’s worth mentioning that the fabrication exercises were only meant to stimulate the students to develop a critical approach towards model making.
 They were also conceived to highlight potential similarities between model making and actual construction techniques, bearing in mind that a certain degree of speculation and discrepancy between the two things is inevitable.
-Having said that, understanding the shell/gridshell geometry (which was generally simplified for construction reasons) was the key for the students to produce a realistic result.
-Once the students got that, they could easily define an effective fabrication/model making method.
+Understanding the shell/gridshell geometry was generally the key for the students to produce a rational and realistic result.

 Below you can find a selection of the final projects, together with the pictures of the final MSD Exhibition.